 - After the failed vote, at 2:25 a.m., Trump tweeted, “let ObamaCare implode, then deal.
 Watch!”

 - Trump also again pushed for the Republicans to end the legislative filibuster, a long-time norm in the Senate, so bills can pass with 51 votes.

 - Trump unceremoniously fired Priebus, informing press and staff shortly after Air Force One landed in DC.
 WSJ reported that part of Trump’s rationale was that Priebus did not fire back at Scaramucci.

 - Priebus served the shortest time of any chief of staff in a president’s first term since WWII.

 - The WSJ Editorial Board excoriated Trump over the Priebus firing, writing “this shuffling of the staff furniture won’t matter unless Mr. Trump accepts that the White House problem isn’t Mr. Priebus.
 It’s him.”

 - WAPO tracked the Trump regime’s unusually long list of firings, resignations, and withdrawals from consideration.
 Trump also has far less appointed and confirmed candidates for key executive roles.

-- Trump appointed General John Kelly, current Secretary of DHS.
+- Trump appointed General John Kelly, current Secretary of DHS, to the role of chief of staff.
 Kelly little political and legislative experience.
 One Ryan-Priebus ally said the next phase of Trump presidency will be warfare against GOP Congress.